This article is part of Managing bug report in issue tracker series.

 Creating new API key for EurekaLog

 You can enter arbitrary description to indicate that this key will be used by EurekaLog.
-Copy API Key to paste it into EurekaLog's configuration (see below).
+Copy API Key to paste it into EurekaLog's settings (see below).

-1. Enter Exceptionless details into EurekaLog configuration of your projects:
+1. Enter Exceptionless details into EurekaLog settings of your projects:

 Exceptionless settings filled into EurekaLog options

 Important Note: use API token created earlier.
-After you have entered token into EurekaLog's configuration - delete token from whatever place it was saved (clipboard, text file, etc.).
+After you have entered token into EurekaLog's settings - delete token from whatever place it was saved (clipboard, text file, etc.).